HilscherAutomation/netPI-bluetooth/README.md

 To grant access to the BCM chip the `/dev/ttyAMA0` host device needs to be exposed to the container.

+To prevent the container from failing to load the BCM chip with firmware(when restarted), the BCM chip is physically reset by the container each time it is started.
+To grant access to the reset logic the `/dev/vcio` host device needs to be exposed to the container.

 #### Getting started

 STEP 1.
 Open netPI's landing page under `https://<netpi's ip address>`.